GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 ### Introduction

-The Movie Guru team just released a new version of the app, and since that release, customers have reported that they aren't always seeing their preferences saved correctly.
+The Movie Guru team just released a new version of the app, and since that release, we have gotten several customer reports that the **MovieGuru** app is experiencing issues.
+In particular, *user preferences aren't being saved*.

-Users are reporting that the **MovieGuru** app is experiencing issues: *User preferences aren't being saved*.
+> **Hint**: Maybe we introduced a regression in this release?

 To see how preference saving is expected to work, watch this video: